 This recipe can be changed to your liking by adding more or less liquid.
-The sauce does thicken as it cools making it less easy to coat pasta but great for a pizza sauce or dip.
-To thin it to coat pasta you can add a little pasta water at a time to get your desired consistency or if you want it to be thicker just add less broth.
+The sauce does thicken as it cools.
+This makes it less easy to coat pasta but great for a pizza sauce or dip.
+To thin it to coat pasta you can add a little pasta water at a time to get your desired consistency.
+Or, if you want it to be thicker just add less broth when you make it.
+This can be done by adding a little broth at at time into the blender.

-If you love using cauliflower for a healthy substitute be sure to check out our Cauliflower Pizza Crust recipe!
-For other delicious recipes try our Carrot Ginger Soup, Crock Pot Pasta Sauce, Turkey Lasagna Soup, Chicken Broccoli Alfredo Lasagna, Pumpkin Risotto, Warm Brussels Sprouts Caesar Salad, Basil Parmesan Risotto, Turkey Stuffed Peppers, Fried Eggplant with Arugula Caprese Salad, and Bacon and Cheese Loaded Mashed Potatoes.
+If you love using cauliflower for a nutritous substitute be sure to check out our Cauliflower Pizza Crust recipe!
+For other delicious recipes try our Carrot Ginger Soup, Crock Pot Pasta Sauce, Turkey Lasagna Soup, Chicken Broccoli Alfredo Lasagna, Pumpkin Risotto, Warm Brussels Sprouts Caesar Salad, Basil Parmesan Risotto, Turkey Stuffed Peppers, Fried Eggplant with Arugula Caprese Salad, Italian Pasta Salad and Bacon and Cheese Loaded Mashed Potatoes.

 - 4 cloves of garlic, roughly chopped